Because knowledge is power.

 You sure can!
 It may take a little longer or require different physical stimulation, but don’t worry: your orgasm doesn’t suddenly disappear.

-So if you’re finding orgasm harder to achieve, Addyi probably isn’t the best route.
-Also, it’s worth looking at what factors could be contributing to decreased blood flow to your genitals: Drugs to lower blood pressure, for instance can delay or prevent orgasm, while antidepressants — especially SSRIs — can also make orgasm tough to achieve.
+It’s worth looking at what factors could be contributing to decreased blood flow to your genitals: drugs to lower blood pressure, for instance can delay or prevent orgasm, while antidepressants — especially SSRIs — can also make orgasm tough to achieve.

 But medication aside, some of the most helpful solutions for orgasm are easily accessible.
 Here are some ideas from Harvard Health Publishing — clinical trials have demonstrated that each of these may be helpful in stimulating arousal and orgasm: